sinclairzx81/typemap/readme.md

 ## Benchmark

-This project manages a benchmark that evaluates type-check performance using Zod, Valibot, and TypeBox validators.
-The benchmark is set up to run 10 million check operations per library-validator pairing and reports the elapsed time taken to complete.
+This project manages a small benchmark that compares validation performance using Zod, Valibot, and TypeBox validators.
+For more comprehensive community benchmarks, refer to the [runtime-type-benchmarks](https://github.com/moltar/typescript-runtime-type-benchmarks) project.

-### Type
+### Test

 Benchmarks are run for the following type.